 By Belle White | Photos by LSPMedia

-On your dream-home wish list, you may have written down ‘modern design’ or ‘west coast style’.
-But you may want to consider adding ‘passive house building standard’ to it.
+‘Modern design’ or ‘West Coast style’ might e on your dream-home wish list, but you may want to consider adding ‘passive house building standard’ to it.

-Passive homes are a rising trend that highlight homeowner’s positive attitude towards sustainable design and cost-effectiveness in custom homes.
+Passive homes are a rising trend that reflect homeowner’s positive attitudes toward sustainable design and cost-effectiveness in custom homes.
 The goal of a passive home is to provide the occupant comfort and health using minimal energy.

 Getting a PHI (Passive House Institute) certification for your home requires an auditing process where software inputs the annual energy demands of the design and models the intrinsic energy-efficiency of the home.